LeetLLM

 Promote Last, Then Prove Rollback

 The final cell makes alias movement explicit.
-Promotion fetches a stored canary receipt by ID rather than trusting a caller-supplied decision dictionary.
+Promotion fetches a stored canary receipt by ID, follows it back to offline evidence, and recomputes the policy, release, and artifact bindings.
+A ready decision becomes stale if any bound object changes.
 Rollback follows the same rule: production metrics become a stored receipt before they can restore the previous release.
 Both paths recheck the live production alias immediately before movement.

 1print("fabricated promotion:", promote("delivery-risk-v1", "canary-receipt-missing")) 2print("early promotion:", promote("delivery-risk-v1", early_receipt.receipt_id)) 3print("approved promotion:", promote("delivery-risk-v1", ready_receipt.receipt_id))